-Junk in Chinese is a phonetic work for ‘Joong’ which means a ship.
-These multi-masts sailing ships were first created by the Chinese around 200 AD.
-And the world was very close to witnessing the world’s largest Chinese Junk ship-cum-luxury hotel Alanzo I, which became a casualty of the global financial recession.
-Being built at Nagla Bunder, ten kilometers from Thane, the $11,720,995 luxury on sea was set to be a 162 feet long and 33 feet wide timber ship, to cruise Dubai at a six nautical miles per hour.
+Junk in Chinese is a phonetic word for ‘Joong’ which means a ship.
+The Chinese, around 200 AD, first created these multi-masts sailing ships.
+And the world was very close to witnessing the world’s largest Chinese Junk ship-cum-luxury hotel, Alanzo I, which became a casualty of the global financial recession.
+Being built at Nagla Bunder, ten kilometers from Thane, the $11,720,995 luxury on the sea was set to be a 162 feet long and 33 feet wide timber ship to cruise Dubai at six nautical miles per hour.

-Created by B S Bhandarkar of the Classicraft Marine Works and funded by a German businessman, the ship was to stand 5-storyes tall, all fully air-conditioned.
+Created by BS Bhandarkar of the Classicraft Marine Works and funded by a German businessman, the ship was to stand 5-stories tall, all fully air-conditioned.
 A night at Alanzo I would cost $20,000.
-But with the funds drying up, the junk will now hit scrap land as it is being sold to a Virar, India based scrap dealer for a measly $2,546,090 less than 1/5th the original value.
+But with the funds drying up, the junk will now hit scrap land as it is being sold to a Virar, India based scrap dealer for a measly $2,546,090, less than 1/5th the original value.